wclr/steal-lp/README.md

-#L-packs for StealJS apps.
+#Steal-LP.

+Frictionless *language packs* for apps loaded and built with [StealJS](https://github.com/stealjs/steal)
-L is for Language, Locale, Label, Lemming, Lenin, etc...
+L actually may stand for Language, Locale, Label, Lemming, Lenin, etc...

-Loads L-dictionary as function that takes L-name and returns promise to fulfil with dictionary data.

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

+##What it does

+[StealJS](https://github.com/stealjs/steal) is a great loader on top of [System.js](https://github.com/systemjs/systemjs) that allows you to load ES6/CJS/AMD modules right inside your browser while working with NPM packages too, as well it has nice **build tools** that bundle you app *for production use*.

+**Steal-LP** allows you to tunes loading and usage of dictionaries for your app.
+It loads your L-dictionary as function that takes L-name and returns promise to fulfil with dictionary data.

 ##When you need this

-Well for example if your project needs **i18n, l10n** and you want to have simple, flexible and frictionless language packs configuration and **loading on demand at runtime** as in development and production.
+Well, for example if your project needs **i18n, l10n** and you want to have simple, flexible and frictionless language packs configuration and **loading on demand at runtime** as in development and production.
 Other use cases possible if you have some message/labels/entries dictionaries and you need to load them dynamically.